Fwoofie/RandomFwoof/README.md

 <br>
 <br>

 **Pssst.
-The folder for the compiled library is the RandomFwoof Folder**
+The folder for the compiled library is the RandomFwoof Folder.
+Include it in your project**